 If you want these verses to actually impact your life, I would highly encourage you to pick the ones that resonate most with you and memorize them.

-- use a dry erase marker to write them on your bathroom mirror
+- use a dry erase marker to write the Bible verses on your bathroom mirror

-- make them the lock screen on your phone
+- make the verse the lock screen on your phone

 Do whatever it takes!

 That way, when those negative thoughts rush in (like when you step on the scale and see that you gained a stinkin’ pound instead of losing after you worked so hard!), you are ready to push them out of your mind with the Truth.

 Scripture for Weight Loss

 1. 1 Peter 3:3-4